linn221/LaraLogs/tasks.md

 * [x] show the log once clicked on the title
 * [x] don't let guest users see admin tasks
 * [x] show status like 'logs under linux or frontend', 'showing logs by query' at index listing page
+* [c] dashboard link will have category, and tag resource links, and tidy the main nav bar
 * [d] ugly pagination UI
 * [d] create components for each log, detail log
 * [x] different for humans timestamp